-We’re once again giving you our loves and hates for each week in a segment called Start ‘Em and Sit ‘Em.
-You should know the drill but if you don’t, we pick one option from each position, and then, for a bonus, we show you our genius line-ups for the week.
+We’re once again giving you our loves and hates for each week in a segment called “Start ‘Em and Sit ‘Em”.
+You should know the drill, but if you don’t, we pick one option from each position.
 Pretty cut and dry, and quite simply… basic.
 It is more based on my feelings and gut approach for the week’s upcoming and changes from week-to-week.
 I look at match-ups and form to formulate my craziness.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
 So sit back, relax, and have a look at who we would start and sit based on match-ups and value.
 It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 36 (plus a sleeper/under-owned fella that should be owned and isn’t).

-We’re once again giving you our loves and hates for each week in a segment called Start ‘Em and Sit ‘Em.
-You should know the drill but if you don’t, we pick one option from each position, and then, for a bonus, we show you our genius line-ups for the week.
+We’re once again giving you our loves and hates for each week in a segment called “Start ‘Em and Sit ‘Em”.
+You should know the drill, but if you don’t, we pick one option from each position.
 Pretty cut and dry, and quite simply… basic.
 It is more based on my feelings and gut approach for the week’S upcoming and changes from week-to-week.
 I look at match-ups and form to formulate my craziness.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
 So sit back, relax, and have a look at who we would start and sit based on match-ups and value.
 It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 34 (plus a sleeper/under-owned fella that should be owned and isn’t).